jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Linux-Troubleshooting/Fault-Class/SSH-login-report-Module-is-unknown.md

 **Problem Description:**

-When using vnc or SSH to connect remotely and log in to the Linux Virtual Machines, you fail to log in, and the following error messages appear in the secure log:
+When using vnc or SSH to connect remotely and log in to the Linux VMs, you fail to log in, and the following error messages appear in the secure log:

 *login: Module is unknown.*